 - Child custody, support and visitation issues; and

 - Possible payment of child support or spousal support.

 Contact An Experienced Texas Attorney

 A contested divorce can be especially distressing.
 Everyone wants a smooth and fair solution. but sometimes that can be difficult to find.
 Jeffrey Anderson is an aggressive and experienced attorney who will make sure that process is fair and that your interests are protected.
-If you are facing a seeking or party to a contested divorce in the Dallas area, call today to schedule a consultation.
+If you are facing or party to a contested divorce in the Dallas area, call today to schedule a consultation.
 Jeff Anderson is the man you need on your side if you’re facing a contested divorce.

 Divorces are contested when the parties disagree about the resolution of any or all of the issues.
 Both sides present evidence to the family law Court, which resolves the issues in a way that it deems is just and fair.

 Mediation is an alternative dispute resolution method.
 On average, cases which go to mediation settle more than eighty percent of the time.
 With Court dockets filled to over-capacity already, it’s little wonder that most Courts will order nearly all of their family law cases to go to mediation before a trial may be held.

 Mechanically, mediation is a confidential procedure where the spouses’ issues are negotiated by a third party neutral.
 Most of the time, you will not see your spouse the day of mediation – you will be kept in separate rooms, along with your respective attorneys.
 The mediator will go back and forth between the rooms, trying to close the gap between each side.
 Mediators do not give legal advice and their role is to guide, not instruct.
 If the process fails, with only a few exceptions, mediators cannot be called to court to testify.